Yash-Vekaria/Topical-Tracking-Indian-News-Websites/README.md

 @inproceedings{vekaria2021differential,
-  title={Differential Tracking Across Topical Webpages of Indian News Media}, author={Vekaria, Yash and Agarwal, Vibhor and Agarwal, Pushkal and Mahapatra, Sangeeta and Muthiah, Sakthi Balan and Sastry, Nishanth and Kourtellis, Nicolas}, booktitle={Proceedings of the ACM WebSci}, year={2021}
+  title={Differential Tracking Across Topical Webpages of Indian News Media}, author={Vekaria, Yash and Agarwal, Vibhor and Agarwal, Pushkal and Mahapatra, Sangeeta and Muthiah, Sakthi Balan and Sastry, Nishanth and Kourtellis, Nicolas}, booktitle={Proceedings of the 13th ACM Web Science Conference}, year={2021}
 }
 ```
 ```
-@misc{agarwal2021spotlight,
+@inproceedings{agarwal2021under,
-title={Under the Spotlight: Web Tracking in Indian Partisan News Websites}, author={Vibhor Agarwal and Yash Vekaria and Pushkal Agarwal and Sangeeta Mahapatra and Shounak Set and Sakthi Balan Muthiah and Nishanth Sastry and Nicolas Kourtellis}, year={2021}, eprint={2102.03656}, archivePrefix={arXiv}, primaryClass={cs.CY}
+  title={Under the Spotlight: Web Tracking in Indian Partisan News Websites}, author={Agarwal, Vibhor and Vekaria, Yash and Agarwal, Pushkal and Mahapatra, Sangeeta and Set, Shounak and Muthiah, Sakthi Balan and Sastry, Nishanth and Kourtellis, Nicolas}, booktitle={Proceedings of the International AAAI Conference on Web and Social Media}, year={2021}
 }
 ```